 2. Best to not shave or wax within 3-4 hours of floating.
 The 1100 pounds of epsom salts dissolved in the water can sting irritated skin. *Note - If you have any small cuts or skin irritations, it will most likely sting for the first 10-15 minutes.

 3. Try not to drink a lot of fluids before coming in.
-Please don't de-hydrate yourself, just maybe think of it like a road trip.
+Please don't de-hydrate yourself, just maybe think of it like a 90 minute car ride when you don't want to have to pull over.

 4. You do not need a swimsuit.
 Bathing suits bring in more debris, and are unnecessary in the private float room.
 Plus, clothing can get in the way of a good float.